akulikova64/BERT_CNN_comparison/README.md

 ### Scripts for data preparation:

+1) get_first_chain_of_CNN_predictions.py - only the first chain of the CNN predictions was used in the case of multimeric proteins.

-1) align_fasta_to_struc_seqs.py - checks that the sequences are aligned to the structures via "position" (important when concatenating the different neural network outputs)
+2) align_fasta_to_struc_seqs.py - checks that the sequences are aligned to the structures via "position" (important when concatenating the different neural network outputs)

+3) cnn_output_to_csv.py - makes sure the CNN output is tidy and matches output from transformer models

 ---